roberthart56/projects/Machines2021/Ender3/README.md

 * Compared to PRUSA
 	* Nothing is automatic - bed levelling and filament chages are all done by hand.
 	* Design is very clean - not as much to fiddle with.
 Hot end is more accessible.
+	* Could remove hot end and put something else on the carriage with no problem.
 	* Really easy to understand how it all works.

+* I'd like to put a spindle on the x-carriage and see if I can mill a circuitboard.